 Jim Daly is president of Focus on the Family and host of its National Radio Hall of Fame-honored daily broadcast, heard by more than 2.9 million listeners a week on more than 1,000 radio stations across the U.S. He is husband to Jean and father to Trent and Troy.

 J.D.
 Greear is the lead pastor of The Summit Church, in Raleigh-Durham, N.C.
-Greear completed his Ph.D. in Theology at Southeastern Baptist Theological Seminary.
-He and his wife Veronica live in Raleigh, N.C., and are raising four kids: Kharis, Alethia, Ryah and Adon.
+Greear completed his Ph.D. in Theology at Southeastern Baptist Theological Seminary where he is also a faculty member, writing on the correlations between early church presentations of the gospel and Islamic theology.
+He and his wife Veronica live in Raleigh, N.C, and are raising four kids: Kharis, Alethia, Ryah and Adon.
 He is the author of Gospel: Recovering the Power that Made Christianity Revolutionary (2011) and Stop Asking Jesus into Your Heart: How to Know for Sure You Are Saved (2013).

 Jackie Hill is known as a poet but she is simply a sinner saved by a gracious God.
 Growing up, Jackie was molested, bullied, and fatherless, which accompanied by an inherent separation from God, led her into a lifestyle of rebellion, homosexuality, drug use, and porn addiction.
 God spoke to her in 2008, revealing that her lifestyle would ultimately be the death of her if she chose not to walk away, but also, that her experience in that same lifestyle would bring hope and freedom to many others.
 At that moment, she made the decision, to turn from her sin and give her life completely to Jesus.
 Now after walking with the Lord for four years, God has allowed Jackie to witness to thousands of people, through the gift of poetry, about the grace and power of God.